developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/sap/index.md

 -----

 ## UI Rendering
-UI rendering varies by rendering engine, and also can be effected by web page layout and design, font selection and other factors.
-Many of the styles available today are not supported by the default IE rendering engine, and pages rendered on WM/CE device using the IE engine will render differently than devices with the Zebra Webkit engine.
-When designing web pages for Enterprise Browser, Zebra therefore recommends adhering to [Responsive Web Design](https://developers.google.com/web/fundamentals/design-and-ui/responsive/fundamentals/?hl=en) practices whenever possible.
+UI rendering varies by the rendering engine present in the device.
+Rendering also can be effected by web page layout and design, font selection and other factors.
+Many of the styles available today are not supported by the default IE rendering engine, and pages rendered on WM/CE devices using the IE engine will render differently than devices with the Zebra Webkit engine.
+When designing web pages for Enterprise Browser, **Zebra recommends adhering to [Responsive Web Design](https://developers.google.com/web/fundamentals/design-and-ui/responsive/fundamentals/?hl=en) practices whenever possible**.

-To ease the usage of applications running on Enterprise Browser, users can now configure hardware function keys to perform ZoomIn and ZoomOut operations without having to make changes to the application.
+To simply the usage of applications running on Enterprise Browser, users can now configure hardware function keys to perform ZoomIn and ZoomOut operations without having to make changes to the application.

 **Note: The function keys used for ZoomIn and/or ZoomOut operations are not accessible via any Key Capture API**. <!--Configuration for Zoom IN & Zoom OUT feature is supported in WM/CE platform.
 WHAT DOES THIS MEAN?-->